 Is The Wine Glass Half Full Or Half Empty?

 Each of us tends to think we see things as they are, that we are objective.
 But this is not the case.
-We see the world , not as it is, but as we are – or, as we are conditioned to see it.
+We see the world, not as it is, but as we are – or, as we are conditioned to see it.
 Stephen Covey

-In Jonah Lehrer’s book, Proust Was A Neuroscientist, he tells of experiments conducted by Frederic Brochet in 2001 at the University of Bordeaux.
+In Jonah Lehrer’s book, Proust Was a Neuroscientist, he tells of experiments conducted by Frederic Brochet in 2001 at the University of Bordeaux.
 Appropriately enough, the experiments involved wine.
 In the first one, Brochet took two glasses of the same white wine, colored one of them red with food coloring, and proceeded to get the observations of 57 wine experts.

-Lehrer says:
+Lehrer writes:

 What these wine experiments illuminate is the omnipresence of subjectivity….Our human brain has been designed to believe itself, wired so that prejudices feel like facts,opinions are indistinguishable from the actual sensation.
 If we think the wine is cheap, it will taste cheap.
-And if we think we are tasting a Grand Cru, then we will taste a Grand Cru.
+And if we think we are tasting a Grand Cru, then we will taste a Grand Cru.”

-Subjective context certainly is important.
+1. Subjective context certainly is important.
 It’s amazing how much patients think I must know about their conditions, merely because I happen to be wearing scrubs.
 I have to keep inventing new ways to say “I just take pictures” in a light-hearted fashion.

 I don’t even know how little I know.
 I only know that I know too little.